 An Organization Is Only as Good as the People Who Run It.

-So Are You Getting the Best from Your most Valuable Asset?
+Are You Getting the Best from Your Most Valuable Asset?

-Studies consistantly show that this dysfunction results in a knowledge worker unwittingly wasting more than eight hours of time each and every week ... and this is just the tip of the iceberg.
+In fact research consistently shows that this dysfunction results in a knowledge worker unwittingly wasting more than 8-hours of time each and every week ... and this is just the tip of the iceberg!

 People Are Not an Organization’s Most Valuable Asset …